Chapter V – Roads, sandpits and forest infrastructures

 On crossing sites where the free flow of fish must be ensured, section 105 requires the installation of a culvert with a circular conduit, in accordance with the conditions set out in Schedule 9.
 However, where these conditions cannot be met, a culvert with a conduit equipped with outlets may be designed and installed in accordance with the conditions set out in Schedule 10.
 A culvert that meets other conditions may also be installed if it has been authorized by the Minister, in compliance with section 41 of the Sustainable Forest Development Act .

-A person wishing to obtain authorization for this must apply to the (in French only) regional office of the Ministère des Forêts, de la Faune et des Parcs by completing the form provided for that purpose.
+A person wishing to obtain authorization for this must apply to the regional office of the Ministère des Ressources naturelles et des Forêts (in French only) by completing the form provided for that purpose.
 The application must describe the situation that justifies completion of the work in accordance with standards different from those enacted in the Regulation.
 It must also propose replacement measures that will be implemented to achieve the objectives of the regulatory standards from which a departure is requested.
 Where the proposed replacement standards fall within the approval framework, authorization may be granted along with conditions that must be met when carrying out the work.

 The decision tree below can be used to decide on the type of structure that must be installed to cross a watercourse.